hwdou6677/MADPO/README.md

-This code is the official implementation of [MADPO](https://openreview.net/forum?id=xvYI7TCiU6), "Measuring Mutual Policy Divergence for Multi-Agent Sequential Exploration", in NeurIPS 2024.

-This code is highly based on [HARL](https://github.com/PKU-MARL/HARL).
+This code is the official implementation of [MADPO](https://openreview.net/forum?id=xvYI7TCiU6), "Measuring Mutual Policy Divergence for Multi-Agent Sequential Exploration", in NeurIPS 2024, and is highly based on [HARL](https://github.com/PKU-MARL/HARL).

 ### Installation